jdonaldson/golgi/Readme.md

 It follows design decisions based on these priorities:

 1. Routes should be simple, fast, and composable.
+2. Routing should avoid allocation and unnecessary overhead.
-2. Route handling shouldn't presuppose a specific implementation (e.g. Http).
+3. Route handling shouldn't presuppose a specific implementation (e.g. Http).
-3. Routing should avoid duplication and instantiation overhead.
+4. Routing should avoid boilerplate and excessive code duplication.

 See the Misc section below for more details.

-## Golgi Speed
+# Golgi Speed
 Golgi is *fast*.
 The macro-based route generation eliminates common runtime and reflection overhead required in other routing libraries.
 Raw throughput can reach 1 Million requests per second on some targets.